k8sland/lab1/service/README.md

 > Create a service to front your **Iconoflix** application pod(s)

-1. Create 2 Iconoflix pod manifest iconoflix1 and iconoflix2
+1. Create 2 Iconoflix pod manifests iconoflix1 and iconoflix2
-    1. Docker Image: quay.io/imhotepio/iconoflix:mem
+    1. Using the following image: [Iconoflix](http://quay.io/imhotepio/iconoflix)
+    2. Be sure to use the tag `mem`
-1. Create an Iconoflix service manifest.
+2. Create an Iconoflix service manifest.
     1. Make sure the service can be accessed locally on port 30400!
-1. Provision iconoflix1 and service
+3. Provision iconoflix1 and service
-1. Verify the service and pod are up and running correctly
+4. Verify the service and pod are up and running correctly
-1. Tail the pods logs
+5. Tail the pods logs
-1. Hit the service URL and check your pod logs
+6. Hit the service URL and check your pod logs
-1. Launch the iconoflix2 pod
+7. Launch the iconoflix2 pod
-1. Tail the new pod log
+8. Tail the new pod log
-1. Once again hit the service URL a few times
+9. Once again hit the service URL a few times
-1. What do you see now in the logs?
+10. What do you see now in the logs?
-1. Delete the service and pods
+11. Delete the service and pods
-1. Extra-Credit: Can you figure out another way to hit the service url from within a pod using the **service DNS name?
+12. Extra-Credit: Can you figure out another way to hit the service url from within a pod using the **service DNS name?

 <br/>